-The $95 registration fee covered the cost of lunch, coffee breaks and some of the organizational costs (such as videotaping and posting the video to the web).
+The registration fee covered the cost of lunch, coffee breaks and some of the organizational costs (such as videotaping and posting the video to the web).
 TEDx meetings include a video presentation, we also showed four talks given at prior TEDs by alumni of the Fulbright Exchange Program.

 Dr Tala Khudairi has been Dean of Science, Technology, Engineering & Math (S.T.E.M.) at Roxbury Community College since 2007.
 Tala was born in Baghdad.
 Science runs in her family: her father is a botanist and her mother has a master’s degree in entomology.
 She attended elementary school and part of middle school in Iraq and came to the USA with her parents at the start of the Iran-Iraq War.
 Because of her math ability, Tala studied electrical engineering and biomedical engineering at the Polytechnic Institute of New York University, and then earned a Master of Science in cardiopulmonary sciences and clinical exercise physiology and a Ph.D. in Biology/Pharmaceutical Sciences from Northeastern University.
 Tala’s 2010-2011 Fulbright allowed her to spend time at the University of Jordan in Amman, Jordan, where she joined the Faculty of Pharmacy as a Visiting Professor.
 While work focused on “Teaching and Learning of STEM Programs”, her memories of Jordan were also impacted by the “Arab Spring.”